-- 1. You must be a resident of a receiving state (resident means you continually resided in that state for at least 1 year prior to the commission of the offense in NC.)
-Or, - 2.
-You must have resident family in the receiving state (resident family means: a parent, grandparent, aunt, uncle, adult child, adult sibling, legal guardian, or step-parent who - has resided in the receiving state for more than 180 days - is willing and able to assist in the plan of supervision - 3.
-Can Obtain employment in the receiving state or has means of support - 4.
-You must be in compliance with NC's terms of supervision
+- You must be a resident of a receiving state (resident means you resided in that state for at least 1 year continuously and immediately prior to either the supervision start date or sentence date for original offense in NC.)
+Or, - You must have resident family in the receiving state (resident family means: a parent, grandparent, aunt, uncle, adult child, adult sibling, legal guardian, or step-parent who - - has resided in the receiving state for more than 180 days - is willing and able to assist in the plan of supervision - Can Obtain employment in the receiving state or has means of support - 4.
+You must be in compliance with NC's terms of supervision.

 If these criteria exist and probation agrees to request the transfer, the offender must pay the \$250.00 transfer application fee and remain in North Carolina until the receiving state provides reporting instructions or approval of the transfer request.
 Approval from the receiving state can take anywhere from 2 to 45 days.
-Offenders should plan to be self sufficient while awaiting permission to leave.
+Offenders should plan to be self-sufficient while awaiting permission to leave.